google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 Sometimes when we’re training a model we seriously start wondering if that’s the case… How do we know whether it is?
 Print statements / debugging messages help us track what’s going on and if any progress is being made, and whether it’s fallen in an infinite loop.
-That also allows us to estimate how much time there’s left… (give example)
+That also allows us to estimate how much time there’s left.
+(Give an example.)

 This process of estimating how much time it’ll take for a piece of code to execute in the worst case is the basis of the concept of Big-O.

 Image Details:
 * [bigO02.png](http://www.google.com): Copyright Google